 CFE Research is leading the delivery of the evaluation and learning activities.
 CFE is a not-for-profit organisation that specialises in providing research and evaluation services to government departments, public bodies, educational institutions and employers.
 CFE has a track record in designing complex, multi-staged evaluations and large-scale research projects.

-Abigail Diamond – Managing Director, CFE Research
+Dr Abigail Diamond – Managing Director, CFE Research

 Abigail is the Managing Director of CFE and holds a BA, a PhD and is a member of the UK Evaluation Society as well as the Social Research Association.
 She has over nine years’ experience of social research in both consultancy and academia and has led many national evaluations concerning further and higher education as well as sport.
 Prior to CFE, Abigail was the Director of the East Midlands Cultural Observatory, where she supported the East Midlands Creative Programme for the 2012 Games.
 This entailed devising impact measures as part of a business plan for Cultural Olympiad, designed to ensure a lasting legacy in the region as a result of London 2012.Abigail specialises in: programme policy evaluation; economic, social and cultural impact assessments; and both qualitative and quantitative work with hard to reach groups.
 She has led on projects for government departments and non-departmental public bodies including: HM Treasury; Department for Culture, Media and Sport; Office for National Statistics; Department for Business, Innovation and Skills; Skills Funding Agency; Sport England; Youth Sport Trust; v Inspired; and the National Apprenticeship Service.

-Sarah Robinson – Research Manager, CFE Research
+Dr Jo Welford – Research Manager, CFE Research

 Peter Howe – Senior Research Executive, CFE Research

 Joining in 2001, Peter is one of CFE’s longest serving staff members.
 He holds a BA (Hons) in Human Geography and the Advanced Certificate in Market and Social Research Practice.
 Peter has extensive experience of supporting large scale, longitudinal evaluations and research projects.
 He has contributed to the successful delivery of high profile research studies and evaluations on behalf of government departments and agencies, leading to changes in policy and programme delivery.
 Peter has worked on a range of projects carrying out survey design and administration, telephone and face-to-face interviews, data analysis and reporting.
-Some of the projects Peter has worked on at CFE include:

 Rachel Moreton – Associate Director, CFE Research